digitalrebar/doc/deployment/install/quick.rst

 This is a TL;DR only!
 See :ref:`install` for more options.

 Don't like to read?
 Try our :ref:`videos`.
+Training videos `001a <https://www.youtube.com/watch?v=uYG9nstYpD4&index=1&list=PLXPBeIrpXjfgurJuwVjZkcfmatCoXYM_v>`_, `001b <https://www.youtube.com/watch?v=dHSCwifAlK8&index=2&list=PLXPBeIrpXjfgurJuwVjZkcfmatCoXYM_v>`_ and `001c <https://www.youtube.com/watch?v=3xawxPiSeJ4&index=3&list=PLXPBeIrpXjfgurJuwVjZkcfmatCoXYM_v>`_ cover all the information found in this guide in depth.

-For this quick start, we assume ssh access to the install server.
+For this quick start, we will assume SSH access to the install server.
 The goal is a temporary playground, not a long term install.
 It is possible to install different operating systems and work by remote or fully automated.
 We are keeping it very simple in this quick start.

+For more on the Web UX that is used extensively throughout this quick start, see :ref:`web_ux_guide`.

-Once the server is available and you've run the single install step, it should take about 20 minutes in AWS or Packet.net for the system to be ready.
+Once the server is available and the install step is executed, it should take about 20 minutes in AWS or Packet.net for the system to be ready.

 SSH to an Ubuntu Server 16.04 with 8 GB RAM
 -------------------------------------------